STACC is campaigning for cyclists in the St Albans area

 Campaigning work continues We meet with HCC and SADC engineers to discuss schemes and priorities several times a year.
 The campaign field we would most like to develop is commenting at an early stage on planning applications, with regards to provision of cycle routes and storage for cycles on the premises.
 We need members to help with this!

-HCC Local Transport Plan, LTP4, has now adopted by the Council.
+HCC Local Transport Plan, LTP4, has now adopted by the County Council.
 It includes pretty well everything we as a cycle campaign would like to see happen - reduced car dependency, more active travel, more public transport.
 A key feature is the need for County and District / Borough Councils to work together to co-ordinate inter-acting strategies.
 We are working with other cycling groups in the county on this and other issues, under the CycleHerts banner.